msassak/jschematic/README.md

     Jschematic.validate(json, schema, :context => [cs1, cs2])

-Each context schema will be consulting in those cases where cross-schema referencing is allowed, e.g. $ref.
+Each context schema will be consulted in those cases where cross-schema referencing is allowed, e.g. $ref.

 ## Testing